Home / Sample Resumes / Simple Resume

 What is a simple resume?

 A simple resume is one that uses a straightforward, text-only format and a traditional font.
-It takes a minimalist approach to content and does not contain any images or complex design elements.
-Simple resumes are visually organized, highly readable, and free from unnecessary components.
+It takes a minimalist approach to content and doesn’t contain any images or complex design elements.
+They’re visually organized, highly readable, and free from unnecessary components.

-Using a simple resume helps hiring managers easily scan your document and quickly identify your qualifications.
-Its basic design ensures the reader isn’t distracted by font, color, or image choices and can instead focus on your skills.
+Using a basic format like this helps hiring managers easily scan your document and quickly identify your qualifications.
+Its design ensures the reader isn’t distracted by font, color, or image choices and can instead focus on your skills.

 Who should a simple resume?

-• Candidates who prefer a clean and simple style
+• People who prefer a clean and simple style

 • Applicants for jobs that require a text-only resume